 - Rider Age: The age of the rider is determined as of the date of the event.
 However, riders competing in a younger age division are not required to move to an older age division once they become eligible to do so.

-- Race/Course Length: Race length will be one hour, weather permitting.
-Course length will be 3-4 miles.
+- Race/Course Length: Race length will be one hour with a minimum: 55 minutes, weather permitting.
+Course length will be 2.5-4 miles.

 - Inclement Weather: Events may be conducted regardless of weather conditions.
 In the event of rain or other unfavorable conditions, it may be necessary to alter the order of the event schedule, including but not limited to, adjusting the length of the race or delaying or stopping the program completely.
 Should a delay occur, every effort will be made to resume the schedule in a timely fashion if conditions significantly improve.